smahavadi/SimpleToDO/README.md

 laptop screen, but once I figured out what the tutorial was trying to accomplish I was able to replicate it to make my app work properly.
-This project allowed me to get a basic understanding of a new IDE, a new language (Kotlin) that is similar to ones I have worked with previously (Java), and I was able to see correlations with the steps and process of app development between iOS and Andriod, given my prior experience with the iOS Development course I tookwith Codepath.
+This project allowed me to get a basic understanding of a new IDE, a new language (Kotlin) that is similar to ones I have worked with previously (Java), and I was able to see correlations with the steps and process of app development between iOS and Andriod, given my prior experience with the iOS Development course I took with Codepath.

 ## License